-A number of big name businesses in a number of industries are run by pairs of close friends — from the fashion-forward pals who launched Juicy Couture nearly a decade ago, to the moms (and BFFs) with a passion for healthy snacks who founded Tasty.
+In some cases, friendships prove to be the backbone of many successful businesses.
+A number of big-name companies in a number of industries are run by pairs of close friends — from the fashion-forward pals who launched Juicy Couture nearly a decade ago, to the moms (and BFFs) with a passion for healthy snacks who founded Tasty.

 “Many times we don’t get to choose who we work with,” says Nicole Zangara, LCSW, author of “Surviving Female Friendships: The Good, The Bad, and The Ugly.”
 “One of the advantages of going into business with your best friend [is] that you get to spend time with someone you really like, respect and admire.
 That can make working a lot more enjoyable.”
 Still, it’s no secret that mixing friendship with finances can be risky.